 Next, your doctor will need to perform a physical exam.
 During the exam, specific things the physician will watch for are:

 Please keep in mind that these are very general descriptions of the tests and signs.
 There is a great amount of cross over on these nerve root levels, and everyone is built a little different.
-Dr. Tunick brings over thirty years of clinical experience in physical examination, neurologic and orthopedic testing, and specializes in managing patients with these difficult spinal disc injuries.
+Dr. Grace brings his years of research and clinical experience in physical examination, neurologic and orthopedic testing, and specializes in managing patients with these difficult spinal disc injuries.

 Common tests a patient with low back and lower extremity pain may undergo include lumbar spine x-rays (films), CT scans (computed axial tomography scans), MRI scans (magnetic resonance imaging), myelograms, post myelographic CT scans, EMG/NCV (electromyogram/nerve conduction velocity) studies, discograms, and bone density tests.

 Below is a brief description of each test: